Cottontail-Proj/cottontail/README.md

-# Note: All implementation code of the `cottontail` tool and scripts for reproducing the experiments will be released upon acceptance.
+# Note: All implementation code of the `cottontail` tool and scripts for reproducing the experiments will be officially released upon acceptance.
+Thanks.

 # Cottontail Artifact